Nicholas Alexander Castellanos

 - Debut September 1, 2013

-The Tigers' top prospect in 2013, Castellanos played the outfield for the Toledo Mud Hens, hitting .276/.343/.450 with 37 doubles, 18 homers and 76 RBI in 134 games before being called up to Detroit when rosters expanded on September 1st.
+The Tigers' top prospect in 2013, Castellanos played the outfield for the Toledo Mud Hens, hitting .276/.343/.450 with 37 doubles, 18 homers and 76 RBI in 134 games before being called up when rosters expanded on September 1st.
 He credited minor league coach Gene Roof for helping him learn to play the outfield.
-He made his debut on the day of his call-up pinch-hitting for Don Kelly in the 7th inning of a scoreless game against the Cleveland Indians; he flew out to right against Nick Hagadone then stayed in the game as the Tigers' left fielder.
-He grounded out in the 9th to finish 0 for 2.
-Overall, he went 5 for 18 (.278) in 11 games for the Tigers.
-After the season the Tigers traded 1B Prince Fielder to the Texas Rangers, which in turn meant that 3B Miguel Cabrera would return to first base and that third base was now open for Castellanos to claim as his own in 2014.
+He made his debut on the day of his call-up, pinch-hitting for Don Kelly in the 7th inning of a scoreless game against the Cleveland Indians; he flew out to right against Nick Hagadone then stayed in to play left field.
+He grounded out in the 9th to finish 0-for-2.
+Overall, he went 5 for 18 (.278) in 11 games.
+After the season, the Tigers traded first baseman Prince Fielder to the Texas Rangers, which in turn meant that third baseman Miguel Cabrera would return to first and third was now ripe for Castellanos' plucking.

-Castellanos played 148 games for the Tigers in 2014, hitting .259 with 11 homers and 66 RBIs.
-It was solid production for a 22-year-old rookie, but Tigers fans were disappointed as they had expected something closer to his brilliant minor league numbers.
-In the postseason, he went 1 for 10 in the ALDS against the Baltimore Orioles, his only hit being a solo homer off Wei-Yin Chen in a 7-6 loss in Game 2 on October 3rd.
-His sophomore season in 2015 was very similar to his rookie year, as he played 154 games, hitting .255 with 15 homers and 73 RBIs.
-After a 96 OPS+ as a rookie, he brought the number slightly up to 98.
-He did take a big step forward in 2016 when after 105 games, he was hitting .286 with 18 homers and 58 RBIs.
-However, on August 6th, he suffered a fracture in his hand when hit by a pitch, putting him out of action for a month at a time when the Tigers were making a run at first place in the AL East.
+Nicholas played 148 games for the Tigers in 2014, hitting .259 with 11 homers and 66 RBI.
+It was solid production for a 22-year-old rookie, but Tiger fans were disappointed as they expected something closer to his brilliant minor league numbers.
+In the postseason, he went 1-for-10 in the ALDS against the Baltimore Orioles, his only hit a solo homer off Wei-Yin Chen in a 7-6 loss in Game 2 on October 3rd.
+His sophomore season in 2015 was very similar to his rookie year, as he played 154 games, hitting .255 with 15 homers and 73 RBI.
+After a 96 OPS+ as a rookie, he brought the number up ever so slightly to 98.
+He took a big step forward in 2016 when, after 105 games, he was hitting .286 with 18 homers and 58 RBI.
+On August 6th, he suffered a fracture in his hand when hit by a pitch, putting him out of action for a month at a time when the Tigers were making a run at first place in the AL Central.
 He only played another 5 games after his return in September and the team missed the playoffs.

 - 2014 Topps All-Star Rookie Team